-Quality established bonsai for sale, all styled by the proprietors.
-And yes, there is starter material so you can style your own trees, from tubestock to advanced pre-bonsait and everything in between.
+See quality established bonsai, all styled by the proprietors.
+And yes, there is starter material so you can style your own trees, from tubestock to advanced pre-bonsai and everything in between.

-Bonsai Island carries a range of Japanese and Chinese pots plus a great selection of hand-made Australian bonsai pots, plenty of specialty tools and styling wire for training your trees, bonsai books for inspiration, advice, techniques - and a wonderful selection of Japanese woodblock prints to give your home or bonsai display a special touch.
-Bonsai Island offers tuition lessons, they are conducted by arrangement, according to season, and generally run for two hours.
+Yes, there are Bonsai for sale, plus supplies and equipment.
+Bonsai Island carries a range of Japanese and Chinese pots, a great range of hand-made Australian pots, plenty of specialty tools and styling wire for training your trees and bonsai books for inspiration, advice and techniques.

 See an extensive range of conifers, Australian natives, broadleaved evergreens, deciduous, flowering and fruiting examples in all bonsai styles including group plantings of little forests in a dish.
-The displays feature trees at their seasonal peak, so any time of year is a great time to visit Bonsai Island.
+The displays feature trees at their seasonal peak, so any time of year is a great time to visit.
 Potting, re-styling, bonsai boarding and advisory services available.

 What is Bonsai?
 Bonsai is a horticultural art.
-Woody plants are grown in shallow containers and styled to resemble scale-models of the mature tree in nature.
+Woody plants are grown in shallow containers and styled to resemble scale-models of mature trees in nature.

 Bonsai need sunlight, air movement, water, nutrients and a substrate in which to grow.
 That's the horticultural element, and it's the same as in any other form of gardening.

 The art of bonsai involves styling, training and pruning a living tree to the shape you want, then matching it to a complementary container to create the desired overall effect with drama, strength, grace, elegance or whimsy.